Driver in Green Lake fatal hit-and-run returned to scene at urging of boyfriend, records show

 Treza Hafzalla, 27, later returned to the scene near Green Lake, where she was arrested on investigation of vehicular homicide in connection with the collision, according to court documents.

 A judge found probable cause to hold her in custody at a Monday court hearing.
+She has not been charged.

 Police said a car driven by Hafzalla struck a pedestrian about 7 p.m. as she crossed Wallingford Avenue North at North 82nd Street.